jhvanderschee/jekyllcodex/_without-plugin/open-embed.md

 ### Installation

 Step 1.
-Download the file [open-embed.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/open-embed.html)
-<br />Step 2.
-Save the file in the '_includes' directory of your project
+Download the file [open-embed.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/open-embed.html)<br>Step 2.
+Save the file in the '_includes' directory of your project<br>Step 3.
-<br />Step 3.
 Make sure the bottom of your layout document looks like this:

 ```
 {% raw %}...